-In 2016, tuition for full-time students at Washington County Community College was $2,820 a year for in-state students and $5,640 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2021, tuition for full-time students at Washington County Community College was $2,880 a year for in-state students and $5,760 a year for out-of-state students.

-Washington County Community College is a public, state institution, so it offers a reduced tuition rate of $2,820 for in-state students who attend full-time.
+Washington County Community College is a public, state institution, which means it offers a reduced tuition rate of $2,880 for students who qualify as state residents and attend full-time.

 Washington County Community College has the same tuition for international students as for those from out of state.

-Room and board at Washington County Community College is $5,340 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $3,308.
+Housing and campus dining at Washington County Community College costs $5,430 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Washington County Community College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 269 of the 374 undergrads enrolled received financial aid.
+The majority of Washington County Community College undergrads use financial aid to help pay for school.
+In 2022, 269 of the 374 undergrads enrolled received financial aid.

 |Most Common Loans for Washington County Community College Students|